galexynye/midi-sequencing/src/pages/article/2017-05-04-which-daw-should-you-use/which-daw-should-i-use.md

 subcategory: ['Building a Studio']
 tags: ['basics', 'software', 'daw']
 featuredImage: './Daws-20.jpg'
+metaDescription: 'Depending on the type of music you make, your DAW can really help or hurt your workflow.
+This article explores each of the major DAWs flaws and features so you can make an informed decision.'
 ---

 <!-- ![Logos of Digital Audio Workstations](./Daws-20.jpg 'Famous DAWS') -->